-Many homeowners are not well informed about their home's construction or energy systems.
-Lacking good information, homeowners miss opportunities to reduce their energy use and associated costs.
-Created by the U.S. Department of Energy, the Home Energy Score is a credible, nationally recognized product to help you understand your home's energy performance and how to improve it cost-effectively.
+Lacking good information, many homeowners miss opportunities to reduce their home's energy use and associated costs.
+The U.S. Department of Energy's Home Energy Score is a credible, nationally recognized product to help you understand your home's energy performance and how to improve it cost-effectively.

 What is the Home Energy Score?